Everything You Need to Know About Transport in Futuna

 Like Wallis, there is no public transport available on Futuna, so car rental is the most reliable way to get around.

-There is a decent selection of car rental companies on Wallis.
-Be sure to do your research using the 10 Best Car Rentals in Wallis and Futuna LINK#T007.
+There is a small selection of car rental companies on Futuna, so be sure to do your research using the Best Car Rentals in Wallis and Futuna.

-Better yet, most car rentals can drop off your vehicle at the airport (or provide transfers), making transportation a non-issue as soon as you land.
+Better yet, most car rentals can drop off your vehicle at the airport, making transportation a non-issue as soon as you land.

 We also recommend that you become familiar with the local road rules, which we outline in How to Drive in Wallis and Futuna + 10 Road Rules You Need to Know.